ls1intum/Artemis/docs/dev/setup/kubernetes.rst

 Configure Docker ID (username)
 ------------------------------
 The username in DockerHub is called Docker ID.
-You need to seet your Docker ID in the ``artemis-deployment.yml`` resource so that Kubernetes knows where to pull the image from.
+You need to set your Docker ID in the ``artemis-deployment.yml`` resource so that Kubernetes knows where to pull the image from.
-Open the ``src/main/kubernetes/artemis-k8s/artemis-deployment.yml`` file and edit
+Open the ``src/main/kubernetes/artemis/deployment/artemis-deployment.yml`` file and edit

    ::